Knives Out (2019)

 Bottom line: Johnson likes to mess with your expectations.
 And that’s a good thing.

 With Knives Out Johnson tackles the whodunit-in-a-big-old-house, and you can tell he’s having a great time not only playing with the framework, but also commenting on it as he goes along: The murdered patriarch, Harlan Thrombey (Christopher Plummer), is a mystery writer himself; a local detective takes a look at Thrombey’s mansion and says, “The guy practically lives in a Clue board”; and in a coup of clever casting, Daniel Craig – James Bond himself – makes fun of his own persona by playing Benoit Blanc, a quirky world-famous investigator with a Southern drawl who references Pynchon’s Gravity’s Rainbow (without having read it) and sings along to Stephen Sondheim.

-Knives Out comes across as a little too mannered in its approach to truly hit.
-But while I wish Johnson would’ve pushed the envelope more, any movie where the victim tells the killer how to get away with the crime – as he’s dying! – is a win in my book.
+Knives Out comes is a little too mannered in its approach.
+Still, any movie where the victim tells the killer how to get away with the crime – as he’s dying – is a win in my book.
 Strap in and enjoy.

 Carlos I. Cuevas